 Unregister the handler by setting it to null once a Cloud Image Target has been recognized to prevent further cloud queries on a target that is already being tracked.
 Setting the function to null will not affect the tracking of a target that is activated and tracked.
 That target is also cached locally and moving away from the target and coming back to it will work without any additional cloud query as long as you do not destroy the

-NOTE: Our CloudReco sample app for Unity, demonstrates best practices for querying and stopping the
+NOTE: Best practices for querying and stopping the